Adams' Station |

-Burnt Station (1) (1780), seven miles northeast of Bardstown on West Fork Simpson's Creek, about 2.5 miles southwest of Bloomfield, and about 4.5 miles east of Cox's Station.
+Burnt Station (1) (1780 - 1782), seven miles northeast of Bardstown on West Fork Simpson's Creek, about 2.5 miles southwest of Bloomfield, and about 4.5 miles east of Cox's Station.
 Originally known as Capt.
-William Kincheloe's Station until attacked and burned by Indians in 1782.
-Later known as Charles Polke's Station.
-Possibly also known as John Craig's Station (1).
+William Kincheloe's Station until attacked and burned by Indians in August 1782.
+Also (or later ?) known as Charles Polke's Station.
+Possibly also known as John Craig's Station (1) at some time.
 One contemporary source erroneously called it Winslow's Station.

 Col. Isaac Cox's Station (1779), on Cox's Creek north of Bardstown.
 Possibly first settled in 1775.
 Described in 1784 as in near ruin.